 - Personal spending money.

 - Special travel

-$600 deposit then equal monthly installments.
+$400 deposit then equal monthly installments until June 15th.
 Final payment is due 30 days prior to travel.

 All payments are non-refundable if cancelled by the participant.
 Participants are highly encouraged to purchase travel insurance to cover unforeseen circumstances that may interrupt or cancel the trip.